Ocala Truck Accident Attorneys

 Will my Ocala truck accident claim go to court?

 When many people imagine a personal injury claim, they might imagine scenes they see in movies and television shows that involve the injured victim hobbling up to the witness stand.
-However, in reality, very few injury claims make it to trial, even if your lawyer initiates litigation.
+However, in reality, very few injury claims make it to trial, even if your attorney initiates litigation.

 If the insurance company refuses to offer enough to cover your losses, your attorney might decide it is time to file a personal injury lawsuit in Alachua County civil court.
 There are many steps to the litigation process, including discovery, in which you exchange evidence and information with the other party.
 With this evidence, your attorney can build the strongest possible case to take to the negotiating table.